wilsonliaows/docs/features/message-template.md

 ## Variables

-The variable tag enables you specify placeholders in a template for substitution.
-The variable tags are enclosed inside 2 opening and closing curly braces, e.g. {{email}}.
+The variable tag enables you specify placeholders in a template.
+The variable tags are enclosed inside 2 opening and closing curly braces, e.g. `{{`email`}}`.
 The template engine will look for the variable `email` in the current context.
-If `email` variable is not present in the current context the parent contexts are traversed until the top context.
+If `email` is not present in the current context then the parent contexts are traversed till the top context.
 An empty string is returned when the variable is not found.

 The variable values are HTML escaped.
 To unescape the value use triple mustache(`{{{email}}}`) or `&` (`{{& email}}`).